-Ask the hotel manager which accommodations the facility provides or how many handicap-accessible rooms they offer.
+Ask the hotel manager which accommodations the facility provides or how many ADA-accessible hotel rooms they offer.
 These questions will guarantee that all employees have their needs met and that you abide by federal and state laws.

 6. Access to Free Wi-Fi

 Free Wi-Fi isn’t just convenient — in some industries, being “off the grid” will make working nearly impossible.

 Do employees need to send emails, create legal documents, or invoice clients while on the trip?

 Are you hosting a conference at the hotel where attendees may project a slideshow to an audience?

 Of course, the Wi-Fi speed and connection are other factors worth considering.

 For example, Zoom calls require download speeds of 1.5 Mbps to avoid choppy video or dropped calls.
 Some software also requires an uninterrupted internet connection, and disconnecting could halt productivity.